Skip to main content

 Have questions about your visit?

-Tickets are available for purchase at the museum entrance.
+Tickets are available for purchase online or at the museum entrance.

 While we don’t require masks on our campus, we remain mask-friendly to guests and staff members who feel more comfortable wearing one.